BlakeAnd/link-dictionary/README.md

 [ ] restructure dicitonary to set a local variable based on chrome storage so that chrome storage is not being called for every keystroke which could cause latency problems

-.
+[] figure out why cursor stays inside word sometimes and fix it

+[] make a way/command to set all links to be autolinks .
 -------------------------------------------------------------------
 old notes